 Patient Follow-up Speed

 Care will need to continue even after a patient has left the facility.
 This makes patient follow-up speed an essential metric for care providers seeking to offer the best experience possible for patients.

 Hospital teams can follow-up with relevant communications with speed and accuracy by drawing on patient data.
 As data volumes increase, medical facilities have a growing responsibility to safeguard the security of this data with solutions such as automatic locking of workstations and the monitoring of software usage.

 Patient Satisfaction Level

 In California, it a nurse-to-patient ratio of 1-to-5 is mandatory.
 While the majority of the US states do not impose a legal minimum ratio, this 1-to-5 represents a best practice that many care facilities try to adhere to nationwide.
-The right solution can replace the expensive costs of having people deal with tedious IT tasks.
+However, the right solution can replace the expensive costs of having people deal with tedious IT tasks.
 This reduces the staff and costs needed to maintain systems for caregivers, making each person more efficient.

 While authentication solutions cannot directly increase the number of available staff, these solutions do make work easier and more efficient for caregivers in the field.
 Being able to login to care systems remotely and securely enables staff members to optimize patient care quality.
-This helps reduce clinician burnout and reduce wasted time.
+Therefore, this helps reduce clinician burnout and reduce wasted time.

 Learn More About Implementing Faster Authentication Solutions at Your Healthcare Facility